ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_07_slides.md

     * Journals, conferences that fit topic-wise

 --
-> It is really not an accomplishment to find many papers.
-Reading the right ones really is!
+> It is really not an accomplishment to find literature.
+Reading the right one really is!

 ---
 .header[Literature]